dkoontz/iTween-Visual-Editor/Assets/iTweenEditor/README.txt

-iTween Visual Editor version 0.5.2
+iTween Visual Editor version 0.6.0

 After installation, if you have a Javascript based project it is highly recommended that you run the "Component/iTween/Prepare Visual Editor for Javascript Usage" command.
 This will copy files into your Plugins directory which is necessary for the visual editor events to be called from Javascript.
 C# based projects require no further configuration.

 Release History ===============

+0.6.0 ====

+Fixed warnings resulting from API changes in Unity 3.4.
+Fixed error where bool fields could pass the wrong value.
+Updated bundled iTween version to 2.0.45.1.
+Made initial delay field always show, even when 'Play Automatically' was not selected.

 0.5.2 ====